lwjohnst86/analyzing-cohorts-course/slides/chapter_4_video_1.md

 `@script`
-We can see the contents of the list by printing it.
-You can see the two models inside the list object.This is what the model list looks like for the unadjusted models.
-The adjusted models list looks the same, except for the additional covariates.
+You see that the content is a list of model results, where two models are inside the object.
+These results are for the unadjusted models.
+The adjusted models list looks the same, except there are additional predictors.

-Plotting or creating tables from the model results is more efficiently done with a single dataframe of results, but we need to add some model specific details to each model before trying to combine them.
+Plotting or creating tables from the results is more efficient using a single dataframe, but we need to add some model specific details before combining them.

 ---
-## Use map to apply functions to each list item
+## Use map to add more model details

 ```yaml
 type: "FullSlide"